-Once you've done the hard work to put together a plan for 2021, how do you pressure test it to feel confident in the plan before sharing it across your company and with your key external stakeholders?
-Leaders likely feel more uncertain than usual this year considering many of us proudly shared 2020 plans only to have them thrown out the window completely in March.
+Once you've worked hard to assemble a strategic annual plan, how do you pressure test it to feel confident before sharing it with your company and key external stakeholders?
+Leaders likely feel more uncertain than usual this year, considering many of us proudly shared plans only to have them thrown out the window due to changing market conditions (or a pandemic?).

 - Does your plan help you achieve your company's financial goals?
 You need to be sure the activities you are committing to for the next year will generate enough profit and revenue to keep your business running.